SESSION 1 - Current Issues: Air, Land and Sea Transportation

 Eric Rudich, Blueprint Trial Consulting

-David Shoults, First Group America
+David Shoults, Broadspire

 In civil trials, the jury is often the ultimate finder of fact that determines what happened and, almost always, the jury’s decision is final.
 Jury selection is critical to the success of a case.
 After looking at empirical data examining motorists’ perceptions of large trucks and public transportation, researchers have applied this data to civil litigation to see how these perceptions may affect jury selection in trials where large trucks or buses and other forms of public transportation are involved.